amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-7-prompting-for-numerical-input.md

 ### Tips, Tricks, and Reflection

-- If getting input, converting it to a number, and saving it to a variable is confusing, then write the code the long way.
+- If getting input, converting it to a number, and saving it to a variable in one line is confusing, then write the code the long way.
 Sometimes it can be confusing, and it's perfectly fine to write the code over a few lines.

 Example: